 - It is best to use fresh coconut quickly if you can.
 Their high oil content makes coconuts turn rancid quickly if you do not store them properly.

-Asian, Indian and Latin American cuisines use coconut meat to give meals a wonderfully rich, subtle flavor.
+Asian, Indian and Latin American cuisines use coconut flesh to give meals a wonderfully rich, subtle flavor.
 You can use the flesh or water to make soups and stews as well as curries.

 Most modern cooks think of coconut for using in puddings and baked goods but there are so many other ways to use it.
 Your coconut won’t have a chance to spoil if you use it in several of recipes!